-Steele coached linebackers for the Carolina Panthers in the NFL from 1995-98 before taking the head job at Baylor.
-He has held assistant coaching jobs at Nebraska under Tom Osborne (1989-94), Tennessee (1987-88), Oklahoma State (1984-86) and New Mexico State (1983).
+Steele was the head coach at Baylor from 1999-2002 before moving to Florida State.
+He coached the linebackers for the NFL's Carolina Panthers from 1995-98 before taking the head coaching job at Baylor.
+He earlier had assistant coaching stints at Nebraska (1989-94), Tennessee (1987-88), Oklahoma State (1984-86) and New Mexico State (1983).